Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Modified Maxwell Equations

 From a condensed matter perspective, $\Theta$ is referred as the (scalar) magnetoelectric polarizability \cite{Essin}, but in field theory, this quantity is called the axion field, which is the heart of axion electrodynamics \cite{Wilczek}.
-According to the Maxwell Eqs.~(\ref{Gauss B})-(\ref{Ampere-Maxwell}) and the modified constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}), this additional $\Theta$ term induces field-dependent effective charge and current densities which model the topological magnetoelectric effect present in three-dimensional TIs\cite{Hasan,Qi PRB}.
-Let us briefly make contact with the broader perspective of bi-isotropic materials, which couple the electric and magnetic fields to each other by means of magnetoelectric parameters $\chi$ and $\kappa$ characterizing nonreciprocity and chirality respectively.
-In this picture, the constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}) can be regarded as those for a bi-isotropic material $\mathbf{D}=\varepsilon_0\varepsilon\mathbf{E}+(\chi-\mathrm{i} \kappa)\sqrt{\varepsilon_0\mu_0}\,\mathbf{H}$ and $\mathbf{B}=\mu_0\mu\mathbf{H}+(\chi+\mathrm{i} \kappa)\sqrt{\varepsilon_0\mu_0}\,\mathbf{E}$ yielding the identifications $\chi=\alpha\mu\Theta\left(\mathbf{r};\omega\right)/\pi$ and $\kappa=0$.
+According to the Maxwell equations (\ref{Gauss B})--(\ref{Ampere-Maxwell}) and the modified constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}), this additional $\Theta$ term induces field-dependent effective charge and current densities which model the topological magnetoelectric effect present in three-dimensional TIs \cite{Hasan,Qi PRB}.
+Let us briefly make contact with the broader perspective of bi-isotropic materials, which couple the electric and magnetic fields to each other by means of magnetoelectric parameters $\chi$ and $\kappa$ characterizing nonreciprocity and chirality, respectively.
+In this picture, we may rewrite the constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}) in the following way:

+where all spatial and frequency dependencies were omitted for brevity and higher-order terms in $\Theta$ were dropped in Eq.~(\ref{Constitutive 3}).
+They can be regarded as those for a bi-isotropic material $\mathbf{D}=\varepsilon_0\varepsilon\mathbf{E}+(\chi-\mathrm{i} \kappa)\sqrt{\varepsilon_0\mu_0}\,\mathbf{H}$ and $\mathbf{B}=\mu_0\mu\mathbf{H}+(\chi+\mathrm{i} \kappa)\sqrt{\varepsilon_0\mu_0}\,\mathbf{E}$, where noise terms are typically not considered, yielding the identifications $\chi=\alpha\mu\Theta/\pi$ and $\kappa=0$.
 Therefore, chirality is not present, which is the reason that TIs are classified as Tellegen media \cite{Jiang}.
 Furthermore, the axion coupling adds a nonreciprocal feature to the TIs which breaks time-reversal symmetry as mentioned in the Introduction.
 In the framework of Barron \cite{Barron 1, Barron 2}, the constitutive relationships for TIs are an instance of false chirality: the handedness of the medium may be inverted by either space inversion or time-reversal given that $\chi$ is a time-reversal-odd pseudoscalar \cite{Qi PRB}.

 Combining Eqs.~(\ref{Gauss B})-(\ref{Ampere-Maxwell}) together with the constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}), one finds that the frequency components of the electric field obey the inhomogeneous Helmholtz equation